sxx1239/Zeoformer/README.md

 ```

 ## Acknowledgement
-Our code is built upon previous code versions of the [Matformer](https://github.com/YKQ98/Matformer?tab=readme-ov-file) and [ALIGNN](https://github.com/YKQ98/Matformer?tab=readme-ov-file)(https://github.com/usnistgov/alignn) frameworks.
+Our code is built upon previous code versions of the [Matformer](https://github.com/YKQ98/Matformer?tab=readme-ov-file) and [ALIGNN](https://github.com/YKQ98/Matformer?tab=readme-ov-file)frameworks.
 We are deeply grateful for these two excellent codebases.